pranav-nagarajan/Variable-Stars/README.md

 # Variable-Stars
-Using PDM, Lomb-Scargle, and MCMC methods to translate variable star light curves into accurate distance measurements.
+Using MCMC methods to translate variable star light curves into accurate distance measurements for Local Group dwarf galaxies.